 - Partner with youth in developing a healthy community.

-- Encourage communications among schools, families, youth, adults and the Amherst Task Force for Healthy Community / Healthy Youth.
+- Encourage communications among schools, families, youth, adults and the Amherst Youth & Community Coalition.

 - Reach out to communities beyond the Town of Amherst to share ideas and resources to create a common vision.

 - Recognize and build strengths in young people.

 - Create meaningful connections with family members, schools, adults, peers, young children and the community.

 - Inspire, invite and empower all adults and youth to contribute to the well-being of the community.